 Compressor is a mechanical device which is used to increase the pressure of air/gas.
 Air is generally compressible that’s why compressor increase the pressure of air by reducing its volume.
 It has several applications like in refrigeration and air conditioning, in industrial automation where pneumatic actuators are used.
-In different applications different types of air compressors are required.
+In different applications different types of air compressor are required.
 All the compressors have same basic principle but have different applications and working criterion.
-The important types of air compressors are categorised in the following manner.
+The important types of air compressor are categorized in the following manner.

 - Centrifugal compressors

 2. Reciprocating compressors

 - Double acting